KYPA

-KYPA (1230 AM AM 1230 JBC) is a Korean-language radio station in Los Angeles, California.
+KYPA (1230 AM, "AM 1230 JBC") is a Korean-language radio station in Los Angeles, California, United States.
 It is owned by Woori Media Group, LLC.

 KYPA is one of four radio stations in the greater Los Angeles area that broadcast entirely in Korean; the others are KMPC, KGBN, and KFOX.

 The format includes various shows that serve the largest Korean population in the United States.
 They include talk shows, newscasts, variety shows, and popular music.